 Treatment

-Massage and Bobath Therapy
+Massage and Bobath therapy

 At the second stage, the specialist makes the correct physiological movements with the child’s limbs so that the body “remembers” them.
 At the third stage, the child begins to be motivated (in a playful or other form) to independently perform those very “correct” movements.